 Examination of medical images is done by experts such as radiologists and physicians.
 As medical data vary considerably from patient to patient, depending on the disease, labor becomes crucial in the diagnostic task.
 Moreover, interpretation may vary depending on the fatigue, speed and experience of clinicians with limited and subjective capacity.
 With the current pandemic, the ability of the health system to cope with the disease has been significantly tested, making it imperative to diagnose the outbreak quickly and accurately.
 For this, a good solution is to analyse medical images using an automated computing system with neural networks that can reach the accuracy of the human brain or even more.
-Furthermore, given the time factor, the amount of medical image analysis that an effective neural network (CNN) architectures that perform well in medical image analyses, are deep learning based, pre-trained, and can be used for new datasets with transfer learning methods have become a preferred method.
+Furthermore, given the time factor, the amount of medical image analysis that an effective neural network can perform is greater than that of the human brain.
+In this context, fine-tuned convolutional neural network (CNN) architectures that perform well in medical image analyses, are deep learning based, pre-trained, and can be used for new datasets with transfer learning methods have become a preferred method.

 CT scans require some corrections to improve image quality during deep learning-based image analysis.
 The use of CNNs is also very important at this point.
-In this process called pre-processing, methods such as bringing the image size to a single standard, normalization, converting the image into sequences, sharpening, horizontal and vertical rotation, zooming, adjusting brightness, etc. are applied to ensure the most efficient analysis of the images.9 Images must be fitted to the input size of CNN architectures in order to be trained and predictions can be made on them.
+In this process called pre-processing, methods such as bringing the image size to a single standard, normalization, converting the image into sequences, sharpening, horizontal and vertical rotation, zooming, adjusting brightness, etc. are applied to ensure the most efficient analysis of the images.
+Images must be fitted to the input size of CNN architectures in order to be trained and predictions can be made on them.
 For this reason, the input size of the architecture is checked and the images are rescaled.

-In this study, it is aimed to detect the disease by using fine-tuned CNN architectures that provide accurate and fast detection of COVID-19 on chest CT images, which can be used for new datasets with pretrained and transfer learning techniques, and to evaluate the classification success of the architectures by comparing various performance measures.
+In this study, it is aimed to detect the disease by using fine-tuned CNN architectures that provide accurate and fast detection of COVID-19 on chest CT images, which can be used for new datasets with pre-trained and transfer learning techniques, and to evaluate the classification success of the architectures by comparing various performance measures.